-The first place is hidden inside of the City Policlinic in Spalena 12.
+The first place is hidden inside of the City Polyclinic in Spalena 12.
 Once you enter the building, continue straight and you’ll find it on the ground (first) floor.

 It is a self-service restaurant, originally catering for university students with special dietary needs.
-It also serves the policlinic’s staff and patients but is open to the general public as well.
+It also serves the staff and patients of the polyclinic but is open to the general public as well.
 The title photo of this post shows the interior.

 The serving staff is unlikely to communicate in English, however all meals are on display and you will be able to get what you want by just pointing, gesticulating and smiling.

 This eatery offers a very good value for money.
 Main courses range from 70 to 90 CZK

 The only downside of this restaurant is that it is not opened at weekends.

 Dietary Restaurant, Prague 1 City Policlinic